 Free hunting days: We support AB 2670 (Kiley, R-Roseville), which would require the state to offer two free hunting days each year, once in fall and once in winter.
 No hunting license would be required to hunt on those days, but the unlicensed hunter would have to be accompanied by a licensed hunter.
 View our letter (PDF) here.

 Ammunition tax: We oppose AB 2497 (Cooper, D-Elk Grove), which would impose an additional tax on both the sellers and purchasers of firearms and ammunition.
 View our letter (PDF) here.
-Action Alert: Click here to tell your representatives that you oppose this bill!
+Update: The bill passed out of the Assembly Revenue & Taxation Committee, but it missed a deadline in the Assembly Public Safety, so the bill is effectively dead for this year.
+If it were to be revived, it would still require a two-thirds vote for passage.

 Non-lead ammunition: We support AB 3117 (Mathis, R-Visalia), which would temporarily suspend the non-lead ammunition mandate for hunting in California if the Fish and Game Commission finds that a specific caliber of non-lead ammunition is not available to the public.
 View our letter (PDF) here.